 There is an abundance of knowledgeable articles and essays that can help you write a valuable research paper, but can you analyze and then use this information without plagiarizing it?
-In order to avoid stealing the ideas of others, you need be privy to several secrets of the authentic writing.
+In order to avoid stealing the ideas of others, you need to be privy to several secrets of authentic writing.
 A good scholar must know how to avoid plagiarism.

 After you find the most suitable works that can be used for your research paper, write a draft describing what you have read in your own words.
 It’s important not to copy precisely the phrases of an original essay.
 You can write no more than two author’s words in a row.
 Indeed, paraphrasing takes time, but every prolific researcher should be able to meticulously paraphrase the material under analysis.
 Only if you intend to cite the authors, you can use their full sentences in quotation marks.

 One of the easiest ways to write plagiarism-free papers is to cite your sources properly.
 You should pay attention to formatting guidelines of such academic writing styles as APA, MLA, Harvard, and Chicago because they are typically used by the majority of colleges and universities.

 If you quote an author, it’s unwise to make any changes to the original.
 Use the author’s ideas verbatim.
 It’s quite awkward to misquote people’s thoughts while you could actually paraphrase them instead.
 You should also be aware of the demands of your institution because many universities disapprove of extensive quotes that consist of more than 40 words.